NelisW/my3D-Trium/building/Trium-build.md

 ### Communicating with the printer via the Repetier

-[digid](http://trium3d.proboards.com/thread/92/draft-version-building-guide#ixzz4XybuJ2SE) found that Repetier is  nice to use for leveling and adjustments.
-He had success with the slicers in Reperier with PLA but not with ABS.
+[digid](http://trium3d.proboards.com/thread/92/draft-version-building-guide#ixzz4XybuJ2SE) found that Repetier is  nice to use for levelling and adjustments.
+He had success with the slicers in Repetier with PLA but not with ABS.
 However he had great success slicing with Simplify3D, both with PLA and ABS.
-Just don't use the bed leveling wizard it doesn't work: **it drives the motors home and smashes the endstop switches**.
+Just don't use the bed levelling wizard it doesn't work: **it drives the motors home and smashes the endstop switches**.
 Once those end stop reference switches are smashed (moved) your bed level adjustments are ruined and you must start over.

 At present I don't have Simplify3D, so I am describing my own experience with Repetier - but only the Manual Control tab.
 Working with the slicers is beyond the scope of the present document.